 - Poor questions: Do not focus on WHY and WHO questions which are less helpful than WHAT and HOW questions – good questions are “what is your plan?”
 “What are some tools you could apply?”
 “How will you accomplish this?”
 “What’s next?”

 - Veering off course: This happens because the person being coached thinks a thought about something else and diverts you from the question asked (likely unconsciously)

-- Winging it: When coaches do not use templates (they think it’s better to “wing it” or to add their own needs/wants to the session that has nothing to do with task ownership as defined above)
+- Winging it: When mentors do not use LifeWork Systems templates (they think it’s better to “wing it” or to add their own needs/wants to the session that has nothing to do with task ownership as defined above)

-- Ignoring avoidance: listen for victim/blaming language or behaving; not answering questions as asked
+- Ignoring avoidance: listen for victim/blaming, vague, uncommitted language and/or behaving; not answering questions as asked

-- Other agenda: Mentor interjects own agenda (focusing there instead of fully focused on person coached)
+- Other agenda: Mentor interjects own agenda (focusing there instead of fully focused on person being mentored)

-- Poor time management: Coach does not manage the 30m schedule in a time-efficient manner
+- Poor time management: Mentor does not manage the 30m schedule in a time-efficient manner

-- Saying too much: (including advising and counseling) instead ask questions (Socratic) that lead the person to self and social awareness AND implementations related to their discoveries
+- Saying too much: (including advising and counseling) instead of asking questions (Socratic) that lead the person to self and social awareness AND implementations related to their discoveries

 Component Mentoring Activities